eonist/eonist.github.io/_posts/2018-08-04-How-to-launch-on-product-hunt.md

 5. Front-page thumbnail: 600 x 600px or bigger. (max 3mb) A looping Gif-anim is popular.
 (Link to file or file)
 6. Video of product (youtube link to file or file) Pictures of product (landscape) (link or file)
 7. Make sure you have a personal account at PH so I can add you as maker.
 You get comment rights with Maker status, and 3 invites that also has comment rights.
 8. Make a comment on your PH product site asap after launch.
 Pitch your product.
 Be brief.
+Ask for feedback.
 9. What time do you want to launch?
 (It's smart not to be the first but starting early is good) Ideally: 12am-02am PST

 ### Notes;